 Top Nameberry Names Around the World Now

-Ever wondered what names are popular with Nameberry visitors in your country?
+Ever wondered which names are popular with Nameberry visitors in your country?

-The Nameberry popularity rankings are great for predicting which names might be about to take off – especially if you live in one of our top countries for visitor numbers, like the US, the UK or Australia.
+Namberry's own popular names charts are updated monthly and show the names attracting the most attention from our site visitors in (almost) real time.
+They’re great for predicting which names might be about to take off – especially if you live in one of our top countries for visitor numbers, like the US, the UK or Australia.

 Top International Name Trends

 We chose 25 of our top 50 countries by visitor numbers and drilled down into the data to identify their Top 5 most viewed girl and boy names of the past year.

 There are several common trends.
 Girl names are much more popular than boy names with visitors from almost every country on our list, with the exception of India and Pakistan.

 Jayden features among the most popular boy names with visitors from all three African nations on the list: Ghana, Nigeria and South Africa.
 And Meera and Vera are particularly popular with our visitors in South Asia and the Middle East, due to their cross-cultural appeal.

 Cool micro names Luna, Kai and Milo are ones to watch throughout the English-speaking world and much of Europe, appearing on seven lists each.
 They are closely followed by Arlo and Aurelia, whose fashionable vowel-rich sound puts them on six lists apiece.